Multiplying Matrices

 const chain = scale. multiplyMatrix(rotate). multiplyMatrix(translate);

-How do we implement the multiplyMatrix
+How do we implement matrix-matrix multiplication in the multiplyMatrix

 and column c